thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+Deploying the ThoughSpot mobile app to your users allows them to access their data and make decisions remotely from their Apple iOS device.
+For more information about features in the mobile app, refer to [ThoughtSpot mobile app]({{ site.baseurl }}/admin/mobile/use-mobile.html#).

 ## Mobile app requirements
 - ThoughtSpot cluster running release 5.1 or later
-- iOS version 8.0 and later (iPad and iPhone only)
+- Apple iOS version 8.0 and later (iPad and iPhone only)

 ## Deployment options